iwatkot/maps4fs/README.md

 Let's have a closer look at the fields:
 - `name` - the name of the texture.
 Just the way the file will be named.
 - `count` - the number of textures of this type.
-For example, for the **dirtMedium** texture there will be two textures: **dirtMedium01_weight.png** and **dirtMedium02_weight.png**. ℹ️ There's one texture that have count `0`, it's the waterPuddle texture from FS22, which not present in FS25.
+For example, for the **dirtMedium** texture there will be two textures: **dirtMedium01_weight.png** and **dirtMedium02_weight.png**. ℹ️ There's one texture that has count `0`, it's the waterPuddle texture from FS22, which is not present in FS25.
 - `tags` - the tags from the OpenStreetMap data.
 Refer to the section [Supported objects](#supported-objects) to see the list of supported tags.
 If there are no tags, the texture file will be generated empty and no objects will be placed on it.
 - `width` - the width of the texture in meters.
 Some of the objects from OSM (roads, for example) are lines, not areas.
 So, to draw them correctly, the tool needs to know the width of the line.
 - `color` - the color of the texture.
-It's used only in the preview images and have no effect on the map itself.
-But remember that previews are crucial for the map making process, so it's better to set the color to something that represents the texture.
+It's used only in the preview images and has no effect on the map itself.
+But remember that previews are crucial for the map-making process, so it's better to set the color to something that represents the texture.
 - `priority` - the priority of the texture for overlapping.
 Textures with higher priorities will be drawn over the textures with lower priorities. ℹ️ The texture with 0 priority considers the base layer, which means that all empty areas will be filled with this texture.
-- `exclude_weight` - this only used for the forestRockRoots texture from FS25.
-It's just means that this texture has no `weight` postfix, that's all.
+- `exclude_weight` - this is only used for the forestRockRoots texture from FS25.
+It just means that this texture has no `weight` postfix, that's all.

 ## Background terrain
 The tool now supports the generation of the background terrain.
 If you don't know what it is, here's a brief explanation.
 The background terrain is the world around the map.
-It's important to create it, because if you don't, the map will look like it's floating in the void.
-The background terrain is a simple plane which can (and should) be texture to look fine.<br>
+It's important to create it because if you don't, the map will look like it's floating in the void.
+The background terrain is a simple plane that can (and should) be textured to look fine.<br>
 So, the tool generates the background terrain in the form of the 8 tiles, which surround the map.
 The tiles are named as the cardinal points, e.g. "N", "NE", "E" and so on.
-All those tiles will be saved in the `background` directory with corresponding names: `N.obj`, `NE.obj`, `E.obj` and so on.<br>
+All those tiles will be saved in the `background` directory with corresponding names: `N.obj`, `NE.obj`, `E.obj`, and so on.<br>
 If you don't want to work with separate tiles, the tool also generates the `FULL.obj` file, which includes everything around the map and the map itself.
-It may be a convinient approach to work with one file, one texture and then just cut the map from it.<br>
+It may be a convenient approach to work with one file, one texture, and then just cut the map from it.<br>

 ![Complete background terrain in Blender](https://github.com/user-attachments/assets/7266b8f1-bfa2-4c14-a740-1c84b1030a66)

 ➡️ *No matter which approach you choose, you still need to adjust the background terrain to connect it to the map without any gaps.
-But with a sinlge file it's much easier to do.*
+But with a single file, it's much easier to do.*

-If you're willing to create a background terrain, you will need: Blender, the Blender Exporter Plugins and the QGIS.
+If you're willing to create a background terrain, you will need Blender, the Blender Exporter Plugins, and the QGIS.
 You'll find the download links in the [Resources](#resources) section.<br>

 If you're afraid of this task, please don't be.
-It's really simple and I've prepaired detailed step-by-step instructions for you, you'll find them in the separate README files.
+It's really simple and I've prepared detailed step-by-step instructions for you, you'll find them in the separate README files.
 Here are the steps you need to follow:

 1. [Download high-resolution satellite images](docs/download_satellite_images.md).
 2. [Prepare the i3d files](docs/create_background_terrain.md).
 3. [Import the i3d files to Giants Editor](docs/import_to_giants_editor.md).

 ## Overview image
-The overview image is an image that is used as in-game map.
-No matter what the size of the map, this file is always `4096x4096 pixels`, while the region of your map is `2048x2048 pixels` in center of this file.
-The rest of the image is just here for nice view, but you still may add satellite pictures to this region.<br>
+The overview image is an image that is used as an in-game map.
+No matter what the size of the map, this file is always `4096x4096 pixels`, while the region of your map is `2048x2048 pixels` in the center of this file.
+The rest of the image is just here for a nice view, but you still may add satellite pictures to this region.<br>

 <img width="400" src="https://github.com/user-attachments/assets/ede9ea81-ef97-4914-9dbf-9761ef1eb7ca">

 Cool image by [@ZenJakey](https://github.com/ZenJakey).

-So, the same way you've downloaded the satellite images for the background terrain, you can download them for the overview image.
+So, in the same way, you've downloaded the satellite images for the background terrain, you can download them for the overview image.
 Just use the `epsg3857_string` from the `generation_info.json` file.
 You'll find the needed string in the `Config` component in the `Overview` section:

 ```json
 "Config": {